What is Understocking in Business? Understocking's Risks, Advantages, and Strategies

 Lost Sales Opportunities

-• Understocking directly correlates with missed sales opportunities.
-When customers cannot find the products they seek due to insufficient stock, businesses lose potential revenue and may even lose customers to competitors.
+Understocking directly correlates with missed sales opportunities.
+When customers can't find the products they want because there isn't enough stock, businesses miss out on potential sales.
+They might also lose customers to their competitors.

 Customer Dissatisfaction